kutukvpavel/PlotDigitizer/README.md

 Small tool designed to help with digitizing scanned plots.
 It expects image files (jpg, png, bmp) and outputs *.csv as well as a *.png preview of digitized dataset.

 Scanned images have to be processed in advance so that color distance between traces (points) and the background is sufficient.
+Scanning resolution has to be high enough for a point to comrise at least 4-8 pixels (and to prevent significant color bleeding).
 The background is assumed to be a (more-or-less) solid color (target background color is configurable).
 Alpha channel support wasn't tested.

 TODO: implement -b and -c command line switches.